Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights - NewsBreak

 - Arizona has two wins against the spread, and is 3-2 overall, at home this year.

-- Los Angeles has two wins against the spread, and is 4-2 overall, on the road.
+- Los Angeles is 4-2 overall, with two wins against the spread, on the road.

-- In three of six road games this year, Los Angeles has gone over the total.
+- In six away games this season, Los Angeles has hit the over three times.

 Powered by Data Skrive.